tinoper/air_watch/README.md

 ### Repository Layer
-Repository layer is to abstract our data layer and communicate with bloc layer.
+Repository layer is to abstract our data layer and communicate with Domain layer.
 It will be easier to change our data provider without affects application-level code.